 Instead of requiring full replacement of 2,000 MW of LLT resources that were required to be online by June 1, 2028, we will implement an alternative procurement requirement as follows.
 Any LSE that does not meet its required LLT procurement requirements from D.21-06-035 as revised in D.23-02-040 will be required to procure the balance of its unmet LLT requirements through generic resource adequacy capacity procurement that otherwise meets the requirements of D.21-06-035.
-In other words, it should be zero-emitting or otherwise RPS eligible.
 The capacity may be procured either through a long-term contract or a bridge contract, as long as the bridge resources are incremental and procured by the LSE for the full period until the LLT resource comes online.
-This also includes firm imports eligible to serve as bridge resources, as discussed in D.23-02-040.
+Bridge resources may also include firm imports eligible to serve as bridge resources, following the requirements in D.23-02-040.
+Inclusion of firm imports for bridge resources of three years or less does not change the fact that incremental generic resource adequacy capacity with a long-term contract or a contract longer than the bridge contract limit must be zero-emitting or otherwise RPS-eligible.
+The bridge or replacement resource must start delivery by June 1, 2028, but is not required to be identified in the LLT extension requests and can be procured at a later date.

 If an LSE meets all of its individual required LLT resource procurement requirements on time (by June 1, 2028), then it will be finished with the LLT requirements.
-If an LSE meets some of its LLT requirements by no later than

-June 1, 2028, it will be required to fulfill the remainder of its LLT procurement obligation with generic resource adequacy capacity that is otherwise eligible under the D.21-06-035 eligibility or bridge resource requirements until the extended LLT resources come online.
-If an LSE seeks a delay for all of its LLT procurement past June 1, 2028, then the LSE shall procure all of its LLT resource requirements in generic resource adequacy capacity otherwise eligible for D.21-06-035 or bridge resource requirements until all of their LLT capacity comes online.
+If an LSE meets some of its LLT requirements by no later than June 1, 2028, it will be required to fulfill the remainder of its LLT procurement obligation with generic resource adequacy capacity that is otherwise eligible under the D.21-06-035 eligibility or D.23-02-040 bridge resource requirements until the extended LLT resources come online.
+If an LSE seeks a delay for all of its LLT procurement past June 1, 2028, then the LSE shall procure all of its LLT resource requirements in generic resource adequacy capacity otherwise eligible for D.21-06-035 or D.23-02-040 bridge resource requirements until all of their LLT capacity comes online.

 With respect to the SCPA request to increase flexibility for D.21-06-035 incremental resource eligibility for rebuilt facilities, we decline to adopt these changes at this time, because they would create far-reaching consequences for eligible resources and could jeopardize system reliability.
 Rebuilt resources would not provide incremental capacity compared to our modeling and compliance baselines.
-As we stated in our original IRP procurement order D.19-11-016, "capacity upgrades to and repowers to add capacity to existing resources, including baseline resources, are eligible based on the incremental capacity addition" (emphasis added).24 This means that only the capacity beyond that included in the baseline is considered incremental.
+As we stated in our original IRP procurement order D.19-11-016, "capacity upgrades to and repowers to add capacity to existing resources, including baseline resources, are eligible based on the incremental capacity addition" (emphasis added).25 This means that only the capacity beyond that included in the baseline is considered incremental.

 Thus, any change to allow rebuilt resources to count would create an additional deficiency that would need to be filled in order to maintain planning for system reliability.
 While there may be case-by-case situations of errors that may need to be corrected, in general, removing capacity from the baseline in order to create an incremental resource, without adding a replacement resource, would not result in improved reliability in our planning.
-In addition, allowing resources without FCDS to count was considered and ultimately rejected in D.23-02-040, where we stated: "We also agree with the CAISO that the interconnection study process is important to ensure reliability, and therefore the deliverability study process should be followed."25
+In addition, allowing resources without FCDS to count was considered and ultimately rejected in D.23-02-040, where we stated: "We also agree with the CAISO that the interconnection study process is important to ensure reliability, and therefore the deliverability study process should be followed."26

-24 D.19-11-016, Ordering Paragraph 22.
+25 D.19-11-016, Ordering Paragraph 22.